securesystemslab/PKRU-Safe/README.md

 cargo build --release -- -C enable-untrusted=dynamic -C mpk_use=TestResults
 ```

-This benchmark has a few options avaiable for ease of use and testing:
+This benchmark has a few options available for ease of use and testing:

 * `-p` - profile mode for profiling application
 * `-s` - run iterations through stepped workload